faylward/viralrecall/README.md

 All of the output files should have their own folder in the folderout directory.
 You can also use the -b flag with the -r flag for quick re-calculations.

 ## Citation

-Citation for this tool is pending.
 For questions or comments feel free to email Frank Aylward at faylward _at_ vt dot edu

-Also, since this tool requires Prodigal and HMMER3, please cite thest tools as well.
+This tool requires Prodigal and HMMER3.
 Their citations are:

 Hyatt et al. “Prodigal: prokaryotic gene recognition and translation initiation site identification”.
 BMC bioinformatics, 2010.
 Eddy, "A new generation of homology search tools based on probabilistic inference".
 Genome Informatics, 2009.